-This post was printed in the November 2011 issue of Doors & Hardware
+This post was published in Doors & Hardware

 I continuously receive questions regarding roof doors – specifically whether free access is required from the stairwell to the roof, and whether free egress is required from the roof to the stairwell.
-The codes don’t address roof doors in detail so some interpretation is necessary, and in some jurisdictions the code officials have preferences that are beyond what the codes require.
+The codes don’t address roof doors in great detail so some interpretation is necessary, and in some jurisdictions the code officials have preferences that are beyond what the codes require.
 I have spoken to quite a few code officials about their requirements for roof doors, but it’s important to be aware of any special requirements for your project’s location.

 Whether a roof door is required to provide free egress from the roof depends on what the roof is used for.
 We can separate roofs into two general types – occupied roofs including roof gardens and rooftop assembly spaces, and unoccupied roofs which contain mechanical equipment and would be occupied at limited times for equipment maintenance and repair.
 The majority of roofs fall into the second category.
 Although the preference from a life-safety standpoint would be to always allow free egress from the roof, security concerns can sometimes drive the need to lock the door from the roof to the stairwell to prevent unauthorized access to the building.
-Both the IBC and NFPA 101 seem to support the option of locking these doors on the roof side:
+Both the IBC and NFPA 101 support the option of locking these doors on the roof side:

-If a stair enclosure allows access to the roof of the building, the door to the roof either shall be kept locked or shall allow re-entry from the roof.
+220.127.116.11.8 – If a stair enclosure allows access to the roof of the building, the door assembly to the roof either shall be kept locked preventing access to the roof or shall allow re-entry from the roof.

-IBC – 2015: 1006.3
+IBC – 2021:

 In summary, free access to the roof from the stairwell is not required by the IBC or NFPA 101, but may be required or preferred by the local code official.
-Free egress from the roof to the stairwell is required for occupied roofs, but is not mandated by the IBC or NFPA 101 for unoccupied roofs.
+Free egress from the roof to the stairwell is required for occupied roofs except in jurisdictions where the 2021 edition of the IBC has been adopted, but free egress from the roof is not mandated by the IBC or NFPA 101 for unoccupied roofs.
 There may, however, be a local requirement for free egress from unoccupied roofs so it’s best to check with the local code official.
 For locking an unoccupied roof door when acceptable to the code official, a double cylinder deadbolt can avoid accidental lockouts.
 If the door to the unoccupied roof is fire rated, a passage latch is required in addition to the deadbolt, and can be combined into one mortise lockset.
 This is a good compromise between life safety and security that is also code-compliant, unless prohibited by the local code official.
 If the code official requires fail safe locking to allow egress and/or access during an emergency, a fail safe electrified lockset with remote release can be used.